Vancouver Sun: Content

 As a broadsheet newspaper, the Sun was not originally related to the Sun Media chain and its tabloid Sun papers in Toronto, Ottawa, Winnipeg, Calgary, and Edmonton.
 However, the Vancouver Sun and the tabloid Sun papers have been part of the same company since 2015, as a result of Postmedia's acquisition of Sun Media.

 Editorial stances

 The newspaper was first established in 1912 to "consistently advocate the principles of Liberalism".
-Under the Cromie family, the newspaper typically supported the Liberals, although were often critical of them.
+Under the Cromie family, the newspaper typically supported the Liberals, although they were often critical as well.
 Under Hollinger Inc., the newspaper was considered a middlebrow newspaper with a more socially and economically diverse readership than its competitor.
 While publishing under Hollinger, the Sun's editorials, op-ed articles, and guest columns were unambiguously critical of the federal Liberal government.